What is an Actuator? Principles, Classification, and Applications

 Hydrogel actuators

 Hydrogel actuators demonstrate a change in their shape with changes in the temperature, light, pH and concentration of certain substances.
-The fact that hydrogels can be effective only in aqueous medium limits their applications to some specific specialised fields.
+The fact that hydrogels can be effective only in aqueous medium limits their applications to some specific specialized fields.

-Bending behaviour of Polydimethylsiloxane Hydrogel actuator in aqueous solution.
+Fig. 8: Bending behaviour of Polydimethylsiloxane Hydrogel actuator in aqueous solution.
 Source: The Faboratory at Yale University

 Research shows that some hydrogel actuators can be optically and sonically camouflaged as their properties are similar to that of water.
 [5] [6]

 An actuator that can generate sufficient force has suitable load-speed characteristics, works in the operating range with high efficiency, and comes with a robust design is considered ideal for a given application.
+Their significance in industrial applications like robotics, automotive, aerospace, and medical devices is paramount.

 Industrial automation and robotics are the two fields where it is just impossible to imagine getting anything done without actuators.
 These parts enable production machines to move from one place to another and grab objects.
 Actuators are also widely used in heavy construction equipment and agricultural machinery to enable several different sets of movements.
 Another beautiful application of actuators can be in solar panels.
 As the sun rises and sets during the day, the solar panels equipped with actuators keep changing their angle to harness maximum solar energy.